fdumont7/Estimating-Missing-Climate-Values/README.md

 latitude = Latitude of the ith neaby station. should be a list

-di= Distance from teh target station to the ith surrounding station
+di= Distance from the target station to the ith surrounding station

-k= distance of frictionv varying from 1 to 6
+k= distance of friction varying from 1 to 6

 hi= absolute value of difference in elevation between the target and surrounding station